 She believes in working towards a society that empowers individuals and families to be safe, secure and resilient.
 Francine received the Premier’s Public Service Award in 2018 for her work in the area of public policy innovation for Albertans with Labour Legislation.
 This award is the pinnacle of recognition in the Alberta Public Service.

-Francine has volunteered in a number of capacities whether it is as a board director, walking on neighborhood patrol, selling hotdogs at a fundraiser, or helping an elderly neighbor.
+Francine has volunteered in a number of capacities whether it is as a board director, walking on neighborhood patrol, selling hotdogs at a fundraiser, or helping an elderly neighbour.
 Francine is passionate about supporting seniors’ quality of life, health and wellness, and the Arts.
 Francine enjoys the outdoors, travelling, and spending time with friends and her family, which includes one kid and two mini-schnauzers!

 Francine enjoys helping make Edmonton a great place to live!